 OP Questions and Answers

-If you choose the “Express Install” method, the OP administrator login is your login name and the password is blank.
+If you choose the “Express Install” method, the OP administrator login will be your login name and the password will be blank.

 1. Save your administrator’s name and password.
-If you choose the “Express Install” method, the OP administrator password is blank.
+If you choose the “Express Install” method, the OP administrator password will be blank.

 3. Select the General tab.